DevVali/djs-template/README.md

 node deploy-commands.js
 ```

-Refresh your Discord client and if you see any new commands of your bot, you're good to go!
+Refresh your Discord client and if you see your bot's commands, you're good to go!

 Let's start your bot.